mariuz/blocklysql/README.md

 ![Class diagramm classicmodels](classicmodels/classicmodels.JPG)

 A demo of our editor using this database can be found here: https://go.uniwue.de/blocklysql.

+### Weather and Football

-So far this editor has been included in the project "dbup2date" (https://dbup2date.uni-bayreuth.de/blocklysql/index.html) by the University of Bayreuth, Germany.
-This project provides daily updated databases (football, weather) to use in CS classrooms.
+In another example project we integrated our editor into the project "dbup2date" (https://dbup2date.uni-bayreuth.de/blocklysql/index.html) by the University of Bayreuth, Germany.
+This project provides daily updated databases (football, weather) to use in the classroom.

 ## Installing